-With a cloud-like habit, this type is hardy in Zones 5-8.
+With a cloud-like habit, this type is hardy in Zones 5 to 8.

 Dwarf English boxwood plants in #1 containers are available from Nature Hills Nursery.

 ‘Calgary’ is another nice option with a compact habit.
-And it can withstand freezing temperatures as well as summertime heat and humidity, in Zones 3-9.
+And it can withstand freezing temperatures as well as summertime heat and humidity, in Zones 3 to 9.